ANG3L0/notes-bloggo/docs/travel journal/dubai_2024.md

 * 50% off drinks, happy hour (about $10 for a cocktail)
 * Birthday cake with balloons for Serena in-room.
 * During the Sabering, they also surprised us with another cake.
+* Toilet is soft-close
+* Impeccable service
+* Insane brunch buffet, with tons of pastries and fresh protein from juicy roasted chicken to steak.
 * Private beach.
+* **Only hotel that timed evening service properly (i.e. they know when we eat dinner, and just come up to clean during that time)**
 * Common area has Arabic coffee that someone pours for you, and sweets.
 * Excellent service all around.